alvarog2491/bank-client-subscription-classifier/docs/docs/data/eda.md

     All visualizations and analysis results presented in this documentation are generated directly from the Jupyter notebook located at `notebooks/01_exploratory_data_analysis.ipynb`.
 The images are automatically saved to the documentation images folder during notebook execution, ensuring that the documentation always reflects the most current analysis results.

 !!! warning "Raw Data Analysis"
     This exploratory analysis examines the **raw, untransformed data** to understand the initial distributions and characteristics.
 No data preprocessing, feature scaling, encoding, or transformations have been applied at this stage.
-The purpose is to analyze the data in its original form to identify patterns, outliers, and data quality issues that will inform subsequent preprocessing and feature engineering decisions.
+The purpose is to analyze the data in its original form to identify patterns, outliers, and data quality issues that will inform subsequent preprocessing decisions.

 ## Dataset Overview